-It is obvious that you need to pray and if you’re in the middle of a bad situation you probably already pray as much as you are able.
+It is obvious that you need to pray.
+And if you’re in the only one holding on you probably already pray as much as you are able.
 I know because sometimes there are no words to express how deeply you are hurting.
-Sometimes all you can do is say, “help me Lord” and “I need you, Lord.”
+Sometimes all you can do is say, “Help me Lord” and “I need you, Lord.”
 Then there are times when you have to tell the Lord how you feel and how it all seems so unfair.
 That’s okay, you need to unload your burdens and cast your cares.
-But you just don’t want to stay there.
+But you don’t want to stay there.
 Don’t let yourself fall into a victim mentality.
 You need to be proactive and take on a warrior’s mentality for your spouse, and a humble servant’s mentality for yourself.
 What does this mean?

 - Be a prayer warrior as you pray for your spouse.
-Don’t pray for them as just your spouse, but as someone who has lost their way.
-Ask the Lord to open their heart and make it tender again.
+Pray for your spouse as someone who has lost their way.
+Ask the Lord to open their hearts and make it tender again.
 Pray that their eyes will be opened and that their ears will hear the truth.
 Pray that the broken places in them will be healed.

 - Then as a humble servant, ask the Lord to keep your heart tender.
 Pray that your eyes are open to His truth.
 Ask for healing in your heart.
 Pray that you will use wisdom and grace as you move forward.
 And pray that God will use this difficult time to mold you into the person He wants you to be.

 You have to have hope to believe for a healed and restored marriage.
 Hope is the fuel that keeps you pressing forward.
 It is what keeps you looking at the marriage you want in spite of the difficult situation you’re in.
-With hope, you can fight to save your marriage even if your spouse “thinks” your marriage is over.
+With hope, you can be the one holding on to your marriage even if your spouse “thinks” your marriage is over.
 For more on hope read, “9 Ways to Keep from Losing Hope.”

 Open the door:

 Don’t get me wrong, this is not, “don’t let the door hit you on your way out.”
-This is something I learned from Dobson’s book.
-If your spouse feels like they are a caged bird and they are thrashing about trying to find their freedom, you have to open the door and set them free.
-You can never win at love if you have to hold your spouse captive.
-It will be scary to set them free, but remember the only love you will ever receive from them is a love they choose to freely give you.
+If your spouse feels like they are a caged bird.
+And they are thrashing about trying to find their freedom.
+You have to open the door and set them free.
+You can never win at love if you’re holding on to your spouse and keeping them captive.
+It will be scary to set them free.
+But remember the only love you will ever receive from them is a love they choose to freely give you.

 Create your own space: